South Yorkshire Sports Stadium

 South Yorkshire Sports Stadium was a greyhound racing and speedway stadium on Station Road in Wombwell, near Barnsley, South Yorkshire.
 It was one of two greyhound tracks in the town; the other was called the Wombwell Greyhound Stadium.

 Origins

 The South Yorkshire Sports Stadium was constructed north of Station Road, south of Bulling Dike and accessed on a small road called Kent Row at the time.

 Opening

 It opened unofficially on Saturday 17 April 1928 with 3,000 spectators raising £15 (the nights entrance fees) for local charities.
 One week later on Saturday 21 April 1928 the stadium officially opened charging 1/-, 2/- or 3/- for the relevant enclosures.
 Speedway followed in 1929.

 History

 The greyhound racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track which was the nickname given to independent tracks.

+In February 1932 the end of speedway was confirmed because the circuit was converted to accommodate a new greyhound racing track, which had been the original purpose of the track back in 1928.

-The track was a popular venue with totalisator turnover peaking in 1946 at £64,255.
+After World War II, the track was a popular venue with totalisator turnover peaking in 1946 at £64,255.
+The Wombwell public were also keen for speedway to return and formed a Supporters Club in January 1947, which was duly followed by the construction of a speedway oval around the greyhound racing track ready for the 1947 Speedway National League Division Three season.

 The greyhound racing finished during May 1956.